 However, robo-advice as we know it now is still in its early stages and is mainly used as a passive investment strategy, where investors are offered a template portfolio and strategy.
 But in the future, robo-advisors may move toward curated investment experiences, where a digital advisor helps clients to build their DIY portfolios while patiently explaining the process and options step by step and helping clients manage the fear and greed that each new investor goes through.

 Some people also claim that algorithms could never replace human contact and emotional intellect and that investment advice is not only the art of finance, but of psychology, as well.
 I think the future will include a combination of both human and robo-advisory services, each playing its own role.
-Ultrahigh net worth individuals with complex wealth structures will still need to have in-person expert advice.
+Ultra affluent individuals with complex wealth structures will still need to have in-person expert advice.

 Robo-advisory services have the potential to cater to a wide group of people, including those who do not currently use financial advisors.
 This provides a revenue opportunity in creating educational, curated investment experiences with behavioral analysis through AI-driven robo-advice.